-To start, the team members were assessed using our sales assessment.
-This tool was used to evaluate and analyze each individual’s selling strengths and potential.
+To start, the team members were assessed to evaluate and analyze each individual’s selling strengths and potential.
 In addition to providing insight into the work styles and selling motivations of team members—which provided a platform for determining the skill development needs—the assessment also helped the consultants to better understand the needs of different buyer types to whom they sold.

 Train the Next Generation of Rainmakers

 A customized two-day RAIN Selling training program was delivered to two cohorts.
 A series of three live webinars reinforced the learning and helped consultants to put what they learned into practice.
 To train the next generation of rainmakers, the training was opened to both junior- and senior- level consultants.
 It was important that as the younger professionals were promoted they had already started to develop their selling skills.

 Adopt a Methodology that Works with Your Clients

 HRP’s public and private sector clients generate a high level of repeat business.
 The sales cycle for HRP’s technical services is long, with buyers ranging from the U.S. Navy to financial institutions.
 For these reasons, equipping technical staff with selling skills that would work in a variety of settings, ranging from networking events to RFP proposal presentations, was critical and the training was customized to focus on these topics.

 Gancarz was thrilled with the response to training.
 “It was a very positive change having RAIN Group and John [Doerr] here.
 People could relate better to the approach.”